-Rainfall assessment of the country monthly average rainfall for January 2015 showed that all stations received rainfall below their climatological normal(1981-2010) as indicated in the Graph below.
+Rainfall assessment of the country monthly average rainfall for January-February-March 2015 showed that most stations received rainfall Above their climatological normal(1981-2010) as indicated in the Table and Graph below.

 The Standardised Precipitation Index (SPI), developed by T.B.
 Mckee, N.J.
 Doesken and J. Kleist (McKee et al. 1993) of Colorado State University is an index that, if used carefully, can provide early warning of an extended drought period and aid in assessing drought severity.
 It can also provide similar information at the other end of the spectrum- extremely high precipitation.
 SPI is basically a representation of rainfall in units of standard deviation.
 Positive values indicate greater than median rainfall; negative values indicate less than median rainfall.
 Belize is now using this tool for early drought warning.

 A three-month SPI analysis reflects short to medium term moisture and can give an indication of available moisture conditions at the beginning of the growing season.
 A six-month SPI analysis reflects medium term trends in rainfall and is effective in showing rainfall distribution over distinct seasons as well as being associated with anomalous stream flows and reservoir levels, which takes longer to manifest itself than does agricultural drought.